isaqueDaSilva/Cupcake-Corner/README.md

 ### ⚙️ Advanced Asynchronous Programming
 - Intensive use of `async/await` for REST calls with refined error handling (`do-catch`, `try await`, `Task {}`);
-- Organization of concurrent tasks with `TaskGroup` when necessary;
 - Update UI data with `@MainActor`.

 ### 🌐 Integration with RESTful API